Jonnyauk/WP-CMS-Post-Control/readme.txt

 4. An example of a customised write/edit post - much simpler to use for all your users and clients!

 == Changelog ==

+= 2.9 =
+* 2nd August 2014
+* REQUIRES WORDPRESS 3.6 OR ABOVE
+* Tested and verified with WordPress 3.9.1

 = 2.82 =
 * 24th March 2014